Diabetic hypoglycemia: Brain desensitization to hypoglycemia

 If a person has frequent episodes of hypoglycemia (even mild ones), the brain becomes "used to" the low glucose and no longer signals for epinephrine to be released during such times.
 More specifically, there are glucose transporters located in the brain cells (neurons).
 These transporters increase in number in response to repeated hypoglycemia (this permits the brain to receive a steady supply of glucose even during hypoglycemia).
 As a result, what was once the hypoglycemic threshold for the brain to signal epinephrine release becomes lower.
 Epinephrine is not released, if at all, until the blood glucose level has dropped to even lower levels.
 Clinically, the result is hypoglycemic unawareness.

 Since repeated hypoglycemia is common in people with diabetes who strive to keep their glucose levels near normal, the incidence of hypoglycemic unawareness becomes more prevalent in patients who follow 'intensive treatment' protocols.

 The most common treatment for this condition is to liberalize the patient's target glucose levels, in an attempt to decrease the frequency of hypoglycemic episodes.
 Hypoglycemic unawareness will sometimes disappear when the frequency of hypoglycemic episodes has declined, but this is not always the case.

 Beta blockers

-These medicines are designed to blunt the β-effect of adrenalin and related substances.
+These medicines are designed to blunt the β-effect of adrenaline and related substances.
 Hence, if hypoglycemia occurs in someone who is using this type of drug, he/she may not experience the typical adrenergic warning symptoms such as tremor and palpitations.
 Again, the result is hypoglycemic unawareness.
-As noted above, beta blockers will also prevent adrenalin from stimulating the liver to make glucose, and therefore may make the hypoglycemia more severe and/or more protracted.
+As noted above, beta blockers will also prevent adrenaline from stimulating the liver to make glucose, and therefore may make the hypoglycemia more severe and/or more protracted.
 Of all the hypoglycemia symptoms, sweating is typically not blocked by beta blockers.